awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

      --engine aurora
    ```

    When the DB instance is created and available, replication begins\.
-You can determine if the DB instance is available by calling the AWS CLI `[describe\-db\-instances](http://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html)` command\.
+You can determine if the DB instance is available by calling the AWS CLI `[describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html)` command\.

 ### RDS API<a name="AuroraMySQL.Replication.CrossRegion.Creating.API"></a>

-**API**
+**To create an Aurora MySQL DB cluster that is a cross\-region read replica with the API**

-1. Call the RDS API `[CreateDBCluster](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html)` action in the AWS Region where you want to create the Read Replica DB cluster\.
+1. Call the RDS API `[CreateDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html)` action in the AWS Region where you want to create the Read Replica DB cluster\.
 Include the `ReplicationSourceIdentifier` parameter and specify the Amazon Resource Name \(ARN\) of the source DB cluster to create a Read Replica for\.

    For cross\-region replication where the DB cluster identified by `ReplicationSourceIdentifier` is encrypted, you must specify the `KmsKeyId` parameter and set the `StorageEncrypted` parameter to `true`\.
 You must also specify the `PreSignedUrl` parameter\.
 The pre\-signed URL must be a valid request for the `CreateDBCluster` API action that can be executed in the source AWS Region that contains the encrypted DB cluster to be replicated\.
 The KMS key ID is used to encrypt the Read Replica, and must be a KMS encryption key valid for the destination AWS Region\.
-To automatically rather than manually generate a presigned URL, use the AWS CLI `[create\-db\-cluster](http://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)` command with the `--source-region` option instead\.
+To automatically rather than manually generate a presigned URL, use the AWS CLI `[create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)` command with the `--source-region` option instead\.
 **Note**
 You can set up cross\-region replication from an unencrypted DB cluster to an encrypted Read Replica by specifying `StorageEncrypted` as **true** and providing a value for `KmsKeyId`\.
 In this case, you don't need to specify `PreSignedUrl`\.